Advice for Purchasers

 - For a commercial building, if a certificate of classification is current or whether there are any outstanding infrastructure charges.

 Understanding the local area

 Logan is a diverse and growing city.
 We suggest that you read a little about the history of Logan, what it is like to live in the Logan community and experience its facilities, parks and entertainment.

 You can also refer to the Logan Planning Scheme 2015 to understand the planning policy intent and constraints which apply to any future development on the property and in the surrounding area.
-You will need a Planning Report from the Logan Interactive Mapping tool to identify which zones and overlays may be applicable.
+You will need a Property Report from the Logan PD Hub to identify which zones and overlays may be applicable.
 For further assistance, please contact a planner.